Los Angeles Rams: Chuck Knox/Ray Malavasi years (1973–1982)

 The reason for the move was twofold.
 First, the NFL's blackout rule in effect then (repealed in 2015) forbade games from being shown on local television if they did not sell out within 72 hours of the opening kickoff.
 As the Los Angeles Memorial Coliseum seated 92,604 at the time, it was rarely possible to sell that many tickets even in the Rams' best years, and so most Rams home games were blacked out.
 Second, this move was following the population pattern in Southern California.
 During the 1970s and 1980s, the decline of manufacturing industries in the northeastern United States combined with the desire of many people to live in a warmer climate caused a large-scale population shift to the southern and western states.
 As a result, many affluent new suburbs were built in the Los Angeles area.
 Anaheim Stadium was originally built in 1966 to be the home of the California Angels.
 To accommodate the Rams' move, the ballpark was reconfigured and enclosed to accommodate a capacity of 69,008 in the football configuration.
 With their new, smaller home, the Rams had no problem selling out games.

-In 1980, the team posted an 11–5 record, but only managed a wild card spot and were sent packing after a loss to the Cowboys.
+In 1980, the team posted an 11–5 record, but only managed a wild card spot and were sent packing after a 34–13 loss to the Cowboys.
 Age and injuries finally caught up with the Rams in 1981, as they only won six games and missed the playoffs for the first time in nine years; adding to the woes was Ferragamo being wrested away by the CFL's Montreal Alouettes that year (although he returned the following season).
 After the 1982 season was shortened to nine games by a strike, the Rams went 2–7, the worst record in the NFC.

 In 1982, the Oakland Raiders moved to Los Angeles and took up residence in the Los Angeles Memorial Coliseum.
 The combined effect of these two moves was to divide the Rams' traditional fan base in two.
 This was coupled with the early 1980s being rebuilding years for the club, while the Raiders were winners of Super Bowl XVIII in the 1983 season.
-Meanwhile, the Los Angeles Lakers won championships in 1980 and 1982 en route to winning five titles in that decade, the Los Angeles Dodgers won the World Series in 1981 and 1988, and even the Los Angeles Kings made a deep run in the playoffs in 1982, and acquired fan interest following the arrival of Wayne Gretzky in 1988.
+Meanwhile, in the NBA the Los Angeles Lakers won championships in 1980 and 1982 en route to winning five titles in that decade, in the MLB the Los Angeles Dodgers won the World Series in 1981 and 1988, and even in the NHL the Los Angeles Kings made a deep run in the playoffs in 1982, and acquired fan interest following the arrival of Wayne Gretzky in 1988.
 As a result, the Rams declined sharply in popularity during the 1980s, despite being playoff contenders for most of the decade.